TheHellTower/Discord-Bot-List/README.md

 [![CodeFactor](https://www.codefactor.io/repository/github/thehelltower/discord-bot-list/badge)](https://www.codefactor.io/repository/github/thehelltower/discord-bot-list)

 An open-sourced discord bot list.
 There's a [setup guide in the wiki](https://github.com/TheHellTower/Discord-Bot-List/wiki/Setup-Information) if you're interested.
-Put all the information in `config.json`.
+Put all the information in `.env`.
 The development branch may have newer additions/features, but is also potentially more buggy or even insecure.
 Use at your own risk.
 If you have any issues, check the [FAQs](https://github.com/TheHellTower/Discord-Bot-List/wiki/FAQs) first please.